Utah Administrative Code

 B. "Career information delivery systems" means the state approved computer software program which provides specific occupation and career planning information, scholarship information, and information about postsecondary institutions.

-A. This rule is authorized under Utah Constitution Article X, Section 3 which vests general control and supervision of public education in the Board, Sections 53A-1-402(1)(a) which requires the Board to make rules regarding the qualification and certification of educators and ancillary personnel who provide direct student services, and Section 53A-1-401(3) which allows the Board to adopt rules in accordance with its responsibilities.
+A. This rule is authorized under Utah Constitution Article X, Section 3 which vests general control and supervision of public education in the Board, Subsections 53E-3-501(1)(a), which requires the Board to make rules regarding the qualification and certification of educators and ancillary personnel who provide direct student services, and Subsection 53E-3-401(4), which allows the Board to adopt rules in accordance with its responsibilities.

 B. The purpose of this rule is to specify:

-(1) the standards for obtaining licenses issued by the Board for employment in the public schools as school psychologists, school social workers, and school counselors; and
+(1) the standards for obtaining licenses and other credentials issued by the Board for employment in the public schools as school psychologists, school social workers, school counselors, audiologists, speech-language pathologists, and speech-language technicians; and

-(2) the standards which shall be met by a post-secondary institution in order to receive Board approval of its program for school psychologists, school social workers, and school counselors.
+(2) the standards which shall be met by a post-secondary institution in order to receive Board approval of its program for school psychologists, school social workers, school counselors, audiologists, speech-language pathologists, and speech-language technicians.

-A. An applicant for the Level 1 School Psychologist License area of concentration shall have:
+A. A candidate for the Level 1 School Psychologist License area of concentration shall have:

 (1) completed at least an approved masters degree or equivalent certification program consisting of a minimum of 60 semester (90 quarter) hours in school psychology at an accredited institution;